Ddebnathkul/Atomic-Database/README.md

 ###### Maximum excitation level :  50
 ###### Total number of spectral line transition : 5174882

-Contains data from Munich Atomic database, Chainti Atomic database, CMFGEN Atomic database and NIST Atomic database Table contains the number of spectral lines from every element in the database
+Our database contain information about line tranistions from various elements of the periodic table.
+The excitation level data is capped to a maximum excitation level of 50.
+The database is only valid under the assumption of Local thermodynamical equilibrium.
+The data has been obtained from Munich Atomic database, Chainti Atomic database, CMFGEN Atomic database and NIST Atomic database

+###### Table contains the number of spectral lines from every element in the database

  Z | Element | Number of Ionization stages | Total Number of Spectral Lines